richardskumat/public-terraform-examples/20200315_gitlab/readme.md

 Eg:

-terraform import gitlab_project.example richardskumat/playground
+terraform import gitlab_project.example username/repo

-This can also be used to enable issues, merge requests and the wiki for a repo.
+This can also be used to enable or disable issues, merge requests and the wiki for a repo.

 First, I was looking at the Github provider for Terraform and I couldn't